Folliculogenesis: Primordial

 At 18–22 weeks post-conception, the cortex of the female ovary (foetal female ovary) contains its peak number of follicles (about 4 to 5 million in the average case, but individual peak populations range from 6 to 7 million).
 These primordial follicles contain immature oocytes surrounded by flat, squamous granulosa cells (support cells) that are segregated from the oocyte's environment by the basal lamina.
 They are quiescent, showing little to no biological activity.
 Because primordial follicles can be dormant for up to 50 years in humans, the length of the ovarian cycle does not include this time.

+During the maturation of the primary oocyte an oocyte maturation inhibitor (OMI) is created by follicular cells.
+OMI is a small peptide, an inhibitory factor believed to be the reason why the oocyte remains for so long in the immature dictyate state of meiosis.

 The supply of follicles decreases slightly before birth, and to 500,000 by puberty for the average case (populations at puberty range from 25,000 to 1.5 million).
 By virtue of the "inefficient" nature of folliculogenesis (discussed later), only 400–500 of these follicles will ever reach the preovulatory stage.
 At menopause, only 1,000 follicles remain.
 It seems likely that early menopause occurs for women with low populations at birth, and late menopause occurs for women with high populations at birth, but there is as yet no clinical evidence for this.

 The process by which primordial cells 'wake up' is known as initial recruitment.
 Research has shown that initial recruitment is mediated by the counterbalance of various stimulatory and inhibitory hormones and locally produced growth factors.

 Primary

-During ovarian follicle activation, the granulosa cells of the primordial follicles change from a flat to a cuboidal structure, marking the beginning of the primary follicle.
+During ovarian follicle activation, the follicular cells of the primordial follicles change from squamous to cuboidal granulosa cells, marking the beginning of the primary follicle.
 The oocyte genome is activated and genes become transcribed.
-Rudimentary paracrine signaling pathways that are vital for communication between the follicle and oocyte are formed.
+Rudimentary paracrine signaling pathways that are vital for communication between the granulosa cells and oocyte are formed.
 Both the oocyte and the follicle grow dramatically, increasing to almost 0.1 mm in diameter.

 Primary follicles develop receptors to follicle stimulating hormone (FSH) at this time, but they are gonadotropin-independent until the antral stage.
 Research has shown, however, that the presence of FSH accelerates follicle growth in vitro.

-A glycoprotein polymer capsule called the zona pellucida forms around the oocyte, separating it from the surrounding granulosa cells.The zona pellucida, which remains with the oocyte after ovulation, contains enzymes that catalyze with sperm to allow penetration.
+A glycoprotein polymer capsule called the zona pellucida forms around the oocyte, separating it from the surrounding granulosa cells.
+The zona pellucida, which remains with the oocyte after ovulation, contains enzymes that catalyze with sperm to allow penetration.